libsidplayfp/VICE-testprogs/testbench/readme-chameleon.txt

 --------------

 - reset the chameleon configuration to default
+- enable one drive 8 and mount some d64. make sure you can read the directory before you start the tests, else the drive tests hang for some reason.
-- make sure no d64 is mounted. some tests will upload GCR data to the memory and overwrite whatever is there.
+  CAUTION: some tests will upload GCR data to the memory and overwrite whatever is there.

 Quirks:
 -------